francofusco/wp3/README.md

 ![imgs/anaconda.gif](imgs/anaconda.gif)

 Python is now configured!
 You can close the Anaconda navigator and proceed to the next step.
-If you are having troubles

 # Designing the panels